-DescriptionA musical adaptation of Eugene O’Neill’s Ah, Wilderness!, TAKE ME ALONG takes place in a small Connecticut town on July 4, 1906.
+DescriptionA delightful and heartwarming musical adaptation of Eugene O’Neill’s Ah, Wilderness!, TAKE ME ALONG takes place in a small Connecticut town on July 4, 1906.
 Nat and Essie Miller head a middle class New England family with teenage children who are coming of age, falling in love, and desperately trying to stay out of trouble.
-Bob Merrill's lovely score includes "Staying Young," "That's How It Starts," "Promise Me A Rose," and the title song.
+Bob Merrill's rousing and lovely score includes "Staying Young," "That's How It Starts," "Promise Me A Rose," and the title song.

 In Centerville, Connecticut, in 1906, the publisher of the “Centerville Globe,” Nat Miller, wins a new fire engine for the town whose citizens celebrate the acquisition.
 With Nat as he is cheered are his wife, Essie, his sister Lily, and the rest of his family.